oktadev/okta-spring-boot-angular-pwa-example/TUTORIAL.md

 ./mvnw spring-boot:run
 ```

-Navigate to <http://localhost:8080> and you'll be prompted to login.
+Navigate to <http://localhost:8080> and you'll be prompted to log in.

 ![Spring Boot Login](static/spring-boot-login.png)